Emerging Frontiers in AI for the Life Sciences

 Decisions today that hold up across most futures:

-- Choose frontiers to track explicitly.
+• Choose frontiers to track explicitly.
 A laboratory cannot engage with every frontier.
-Pick two or three that match your scientific question and the next-five-year roadmap, and track them with the same discipline you apply to your own field.
+Two or three should be selected to match the scientific question and the next-five-year roadmap, then tracked with the same discipline applied to established work.

-- Engage at the partially-demonstrated frontier, not at the theoretical or beyond-current frontier.
-Working with virtual-cell methods for your cell type, autonomous loops for your assay class, or multi-modal models for your modality is reasonable.
+• Engage at the partially demonstrated frontier, not at the theoretical or beyond-current frontier.
+Working with virtual-cell methods for a defined cell type, autonomous loops for a defined assay class, or multimodal models for a defined modality is reasonable.
 Building a programme around fully autonomous science or universal foundation models is not.

-- Insist on the same evidence discipline for forward-looking claims as for retrospective ones.
-The Evaluation Principles chapter applies to “we are about to do X” as much as to “we have done X.” Blind benchmarks, biology-aware splits, prospective validation, and DOME-compliant reporting are the test.
+• Insist on the same evidence discipline for forward-looking claims as for retrospective ones.
+The Evaluation Principles chapter applies to “we are about to do X” as much as to “we have done X.” Use task-appropriate blind evaluation, biology-aware splits, prospective validation, and transparent reporting.